 Precast concrete stairs are used in any application where a stair tower or individual steps are required.
 These modules can provide fast erection and durable access in buildings or parking structures.

-Column covers are usually a major focal point in a structure.
+Column covers are used as a major focal point in a structure.
 These units may be broad or barely wider than the column itself and run vertically up a structure.
 They often conceal structural columns and may completely surround them at the ground level.

 Typical shapes: C or U shaped (matching halves cover a structural column)